asciidoctor/asciidoctor-intellij-plugin/.github/ISSUE_TEMPLATE/bug.md

 <!--
     Go to: Help -> About
-    Use the "copy to clipboard" button and paste the information below.
+    Use the "Copy and Close" button and paste the information below.
 -->
 IntelliJ Details: ____